WebexCC/webexcc.github.io/_pages/Pebble.md

 <!-- {%raw%} -->

 **`{{now() | epoch(inMillis=true) % 10}}`**
+Or
+**'{{(((now() | epoch(inMillis=true)) % 1000 / 1000.0) * (180 - 90) + 90) | numberformat("#")}} '**

 <!-- {%endraw%} -->

 Returns a single digit number that seems random.
 Behind the scenes, we are using the modulus operator to divide our Epoch in Ms by 10 and return the remainder.
 Use 100 for a 2 digit number, and 1000 for a 3 digit number and so on.
-Useful for "Randomising" the start offset of music on hold, so you don't play the same 10 second clip of music repeatedly, Burning the same 10 seconds of Cisco Opus into a callers mind, driving them insane in the process.
+The second statement returns a random number between 90 and 180.Useful for "Randomising" the start offset of music on hold, so you don't play the same 10 second clip of music repeatedly, Burning the same 10 seconds of Cisco Opus into a callers mind, driving them insane in the process.

 <img src="/assets/images/Pebbleplayground/randnum.png" height="400" />